Fox 1E [AMSAT]

 Fox-1E will also serve as a communications relay for amateurs worldwide via a new Mode J linear transponder.
 The transponder is planned to be 30 kHz wide and will also include a 1200 bps BPSK telemetry beacon.
 The purpose of the project is to test a design for a linear transponder that could be made available to CubeSat builders as a secondary, or even primary, Amateur Radio payload..
 The communications and experiment missions will run concurrently.

 RadFxSat 2 (Fox 1E) was selected in February 2016 by NASA's CubeSat Launch Initiative (CSLI).
+It will be launched on the ELaNa-20 mission on a dedicated LauncherOne.

 |Type / Application:||Amateur communication, technology|